 - Means of communication to be used.

 Once drafted and filed, a company’s articles can later be amended by special resolution in accordance with section 21 (1) of the CA 2006.
 There are certain restrictions, however, on the amendments that can be made.
-Section 25 of the CA 2006 states that a member of a company is not bound by an alteration to the Articles if it “requires him to take or subscribe for more shares than the number held by him at the date on which the alteration is made, or in any way increases his liability as at that date to contribute to the company’s share capital or otherwise to pay money to the company”.
+Section 25 of the CA 2006 states that an alteration does not bind a member of a company to the Articles if it “requires him to take or subscribe for more shares than the number held by him at the date on which the alteration is made, or in any way increases his liability as at that date to contribute to the company’s share capital or otherwise to pay money to the company”.

 Certificate of Incorporation